camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 and the task was completed without payload, the workflow uses the same payload, which has used before the task creation.
 In that case, no changes on the payload happens.

-If the task was completed with a payload and no output mapping was defined the task payload will replace the workflow instance payload.

 It is possible to define multiple input and output mappings as you can see in the example above.
 These mappings are executed in the defined order, this means a second mapping can overwrite the first one.